Menu

 So how do we do this?
 Well, it’s all through fun and play of course.
 Five minute games.
 Making it short, sweet, silly, funny and all about their favourite subject - THEM.
 Here are some pages on my website to visit to help you get started:

 So those are my top five preparation tips.
 Hopefully nothing too scary or overwhelming about those.
 It’s mostly about lots of chatting, little and often is best.
-Start once you know your school place, mentioning it every so often, then as you approach a month or two before try and have a chat every couple of days or so.
+Start once you know your school place, mentioning it every so often, then as you approach a month or two before try and have a chat every couple of days or so or read my Starting School book together which has lots of great prompts in it to get chatting.
 When my two were both getting ready, I booked a special day in with them.
 We went out for a day of their choice, just me and them, and did a few things to get ready for school like buy uniform or get shoes and then we went for a lunch together with treats.
 It felt like a nice way to kick start this new adventure.

 What to do once they’ve started